oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-application-settings.rst

    * **Enable API** --- enables the back-office API feature for an organization.
    * **Enable Storefront API** --- enables the storefront API feature for an organization.
-   * **Enable Guest Storefront API** --- grants access to some storefront API resources of an organization to non-authenticated visitors.
-This option is available when the storefront API feature is enabled.
+   * **Enable Guest Storefront API** --- grants access to some storefront API resources of an organization to non-authenticated visitors (available starting from v5.1.3).
+This option is activated when the storefront API feature is enabled.

    .. note:: The back-office API feature can be toggled on the :ref:`global <admin-configuration-application>` and organization levels, while the storefront API configuration is available on three levels - globally, per organization, and per :ref:`website <admin-configuration-application-website>`.